opengamedata/opengamedata-unity/README.md

 - `myAppId`: an identifier for this app within the database (ex.
 "AQUALAB")
 - `myAppVersion`: the current version of the app for all logging events
-- `myQueryParams`: if specified, finds a given player id
+- `myQueryParams`: if specified, finds a given player id (see [`BeauUtil.QueryParams`](https://github.com/BeauPrime/BeauUtil/blob/master/Assets/BeauUtil/QueryParams.cs) for implementation)

 In order to log an event, the data must be contained by a `LogEvent` object.
 The `LogEvent` constructor takes the following arguments: